Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-connect-scan/tcp-connect-scan.md

 ---

 A **TCP Connect Scan** `-sT` is a type of Nmap scan that establishes a complete connection to the target by completing a TCP 3-way handshake.
-Transmission Control Protocol (TCP) is a connection-oriented protocol used in modern networking, like a HTTP/HTTPS connection to view this article.
+Transmission Control Protocol (TCP) is a connection-oriented protocol used in modern networking, like the HTTP/HTTPS connection used to view this article.
-After Nmap's TCP connect scan completes the three way handsshake, Nmap then terminates the connection.
+After Nmap's TCP connect scan completes the three way handshake, Nmap then terminates the connection.

 This is not to be confused with another common scan technique, *TCP Syn Scan* `-sS` which does not complete its connection to the target host.

-Drawbacks to using TCP connect scan include:
-  - Longer scan times
-  - Target machines are more likely to log your connections purformed during the scan.
+Because of this, TCP Connect Scan `-sT` will take longer and require more packets to perform.

   <!-- add an image here? https://static-assets.codecademy.com/skillpaths/learn-nmap/Performing_Basic_Network_Scans/network_scan_01.png -->